jpluimers/TEquation/README.md

 end;
 ```

 In the example above the memo contains the two solutions that are `-0,75 + 1,39194109070751i` and `-0,75 - 1,39194109070751i`.
+The coefficients of an equation in input must be listed in ascending order according with their degree; in fact as you can see above the correct input for `x^2 + 3x + 5 = 0` is `[5, 3, 2]` and <b>not</b> `[2, 3, 5]`.
 The test example was a quadratic equation (2nd degree equation).
 Here there is a list of the available classes.

 <table width="100%">
  <tr>